 Prior to this, Dr. Kaushal was the Chief for six years of the Division of Quality and Medical Informatics at Weill Cornell, a dynamic new Division established by the Departments of Pediatrics and Public Health to address the importance of health IT as a cornerstone of health care reform.
 She assembled an extensive team of faculty members (10 full time and 6 part-time), including health service researchers, informaticists, biostatisticians, economists and policy experts, supported by multiple project managers and research coordinators.
 Dr. Kaushal has secured approximately $25 million in extramural funding over the last six years.

-In addition to her current role as Chief of Healthcare Policy and Research at New York-Presbyterian Hospital/Weill Cornell Medical Center, Dr. Kaushal served for 8 years as the Director of Pediatric Quality and Safety at the Komansky Center, striving to translate research learning into operational improvements as well as to measure the changes made by these interventions.
+In addition to her current role as Chief of Population Health Sciences at New York-Presbyterian Hospital/Weill Cornell Medical Center, Dr. Kaushal served for 8 years as the Director of Pediatric Quality and Safety at the Komansky Center, striving to translate research learning into operational improvements as well as to measure the changes made by these interventions.
 In this role, she worked to proactively improve the quality and safety of care delivered to children at NYPH.
 She also continues to clinically attend on the inpatient pediatric service at the Komansky Center.

 Dr. Kaushal is double-board certified in internal medicine and pediatrics, having done her clinical training at Brigham and Women’s Hospital and Children’s Hospital, Boston.
 While at Boston, she had a busy general internal medicine practice based at Brigham and Women’s Hospital during her residency and fellowship, followed by a practice at Uphams Corner Health Center.
 She currently attends on the inpatient pediatric wards and engages in teaching medical students, residents and fellows.